medikoo/es5-ext/README.md

 #### Non ECMAScript standard features

-__es5-ext__ provides also other utils, and implements them if they were proposed for a standard, so it mostly offer methods (not functions) which can directly be assigned to native object's prototype:
+__es5-ext__ provides also other utils, and implements them as if they were proposed for a standard.
+It mostly offers methods (not functions) which can directly be assigned to native prototypes:

 ```javascript
 Object.defineProperty(Function.prototype, 'partial', { value: require('es5-ext/function/#/partial'),